-The penalty fine levels of the most common minor offences are listed in the Public Prosecution Service's Fines Database (Dutch).
+The penalty fine levels of the most common minor offences are listed in the Public Prosecution Service's Fines Database (in Dutch).
 This database does not list offences that cause damage or personal injury.

 Receive digital traffic fines

-If you are an entrepreneur with a large vehicle fleet who often receives fines from CJIB that can be passed on to employees or clients, you can opt to receive them digitally.
-You then send the fines to your employees or clients yourself.
-Please contact CJIB (in Dutch) for more information.
+Are you an entrepreneur with a large vehicle fleet?
+And do you often receive fines from CJIB that can be passed on to employees or clients?
+You can opt to receive them digitally (in Dutch).
+You then pass the fines on to your employees or clients yourself.
+Please contact CJIB for more information.

 View and pay traffic fines online